Why Is My Gas Stove Flame Orange?

 What Does an Orange Flame On the Gas Stove Mean?

 The flames from a gas stove using natural gas need attention and care as any other colour can clue on to a possible hazard.
 The burners may need cleaning or adjusting if you see orange, yellow or red flames instead of blue flames.
-The orange colour warns you that the gas stove has inappropriate combustion and may emit treacherous levels of carbon monoxide gas (CO).
+The orange colour warns you that the gas stove has inappropriate combustion and may emit treacherous carbon monoxide gas (CO) levels.

 The orange flame is a symptom of excessive carbon monoxide, the so-called silent killer: